shawnbarton/jdupes-sidecar/README.md

 - `--progress`: Display progress information.
 - `--jdupes-path JDUPES_PATH`: Path to the `jdupes` binary (default: `jdupes`).
 - `--jdupes-hashdb JDUPES_HASHDB`: Path to the hash database file to be used by `jdupes`.
 See [WARNING](#notes-and-considerations) below.
+- `--jdupes-extra-cmds JDUPES_EXTRA_CMDS`: Extra parameters to pass through to jdupes.
+- `--sidecar-extension SIDECAR_EXTENSION`: Desired extension of sidecar files (`default: .dupes`).
+- `--no-exclude-sidecar`: Do not exclude sidecar files from the jdupes search.
 - `--no-merge-existing-sidecars`: Do not merge existing sidecar files from deletion candidates.
 - `--no-delete-duplicate-sidecar`: Do not delete the sidecar files of deleted duplicate files after merging.
 - `-h`, `--help`: Show help message and exit.